atmark-techno/armadillo-x2-rtos-demo/README.md

 Each project have these targets:
  - `release`/`debug`: Build for the tightly coupled memory (TCM).
 The rest of this document assumes 'release' build is used.
- - `ddr_release`/`ddr_debug`: Binary will be mapped in RAM, `boot_script/boot_ddr.txt` can be used with these binaries.
+ - `ddr_release`/`ddr_debug`: Binary will be mapped in RAM, without using TCM.
+`boot_script/boot_ddr.txt` can be used with these binaries.
-This can be necessary if the binary grows too big for TCM.
+This can be necessary if the code (.text) section grows bigger than 127KB.
  - `flash_release`/`flash_debug`: Not supported for Armadillo, leftover from mcuxpresso examples.

 #### Building with GCC